flecmart/keep2todoist/README.md

 - Moved items will be deleted from keep's list
 - Labels on google keep lists will be attached to their corresponding todo tasks

-This works also with archived google keep lists (in case you don't want your intermediate lists to distract you if you're actually using google keep).

 ## Configuration

 Create a `config.yaml` from `config.example.yaml`: